huw-morris-lab/snp-array-QC/README.md

 https://www.cog-genomics.org/plink/

-When you see code with '\' this just means continue the same command but on a new line.
+When you see code with "\" this just means continue the same command but on a new line.

+Also I recommend always looking at the plink log/output from your commands, check the total genotyping rate, number of variants, and number of individuals to make sure everything looks sensible.

 # 1. Extract set of individuals